-In March and April, two cyclones rampaged through Mozambique, causing severe damage and untold distress.
-As local communities being to pick up the pieces and rebuild their lives, our MSCs in Mozambique are appealing for your help.
+In March and April of 2019, two cyclones rampaged through Mozambique, causing severe damage and untold distress.
+As local communities begin to pick up the pieces and rebuild their lives, our MSCs in Mozambique are appealing for your help.

 “Our house and most of our belongings were taken by the wind and the waves.”

-In mid-March of this year, Cyclone Idai wreaked havoc in north-eastern Mozambique, killing over 600 people.
+In mid-March 2019, Cyclone Idai wreaked havoc in north-eastern Mozambique, killing over 600 people.
 Just six weeks later, on April 25th, the Pemba region was hit again by Cyclone Kenneth, and the death toll began to rise further.

 - With many houses in the area built of mud, bamboo, and wood, thousands of homes have been reduced to rubble by the cyclones and the rains that followed.